Looking for Stitch Fix Reviews? I’ve tried 4 boxes from this styling service and share my insight below!

 But there’s one styling service, in particular, that has been topping the charts, and that’s Stitch Fix.
 With an eye for lavish designs at an affordable price for everyone, Stitch Fix seems to be a great option.

-But is it all that it’s made out to be?
+But, is it reall that good?
 Today, we’re going to delve into Stitch Fix reviews (both our own and reviews from other customers) to find out if it’s worth trying out.

 What is Stitch Fix?

-Stitch Fix can best be described as a personal online styling service for women.
+Stitch Fix is, put simply, a personal online styling service for women.
 Founded by Katrina Lake in 2011, the owner has worked hard to develop a brand for women and create the styles needed for quality and fashionable pieces on their own terms.

 Katrina believes that no matter what background you come from, all styles, of high and low price, should be available to you at an affordable price.

-Therefore, Stitch Fix has been carefully designed to be just that; a runway for you where you are in charge, and you are your own fashion icon.
+Therefore, Stitch Fix was born: a runway for you where you are in charge, and you are your own fashion icon.

 Stitch Fix is a subscription-style box without requiring the subscription part.
 You can set up recurring boxes, or you can just receive boxes whenever you’d like.

 From here, you just have to pay a $20 styling fee.
-However, this fee is applied towards any items you keep (and if you don’t like anything in your first box, they will refund the first styling fee).
+However, the fee is credited toward any items you keep (and if you don’t like anything in your first box, they will refund the first styling fee).

 Once your Stitch Fix package arrives, you get to decide if you want to keep any of the items at an individual price per piece and send what you don’t want back for free.